semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 each time you query Elasticsearch, you may have **results that come from totally different shards**.

 That is why this method **is not the most convenient**.

+### Semi-automated routing value

+Routing stands to **group the documents that have something in common**.
+For example, in my previous article, I stored document that are Game of Thrones' characters.
+I could use their house as a routing value.
+That would result in documents that have the same `house` value to be stored on the same shard.

+Semi-automated routing value is about that: **find a common ground** (a common field for each document that should be stored together, that would have the same value).

+And using this field that documents have in common, we can **indicates the cluster to use it as a routing value**.

+Indicating it to the cluster is done when defining the **mapping**.
+I've talked about mapping in the previous article ([Elasticsearch Always Pays Its Debts - Mapping](http://reputationvip.io/elasticsearch-always-pays-its-debts/#mapping).

+When defining the mapping for a given type, you can add the `_routing` value, which is a JSON object that describes your routing rule.
+This JSON object is composed of two fields: the `path` field contains **the name of the document's field** containing what should be used as the routing value.
+The
+`required` field that says whether or not the routing value is **required when performing index operation**.

+For example, considering the `elasticsearch` index with `character` type, I could have add this to my JSON mapping object:

+{% highlight json %}
+{
+    "mappings": {
+        "character": {
+            "_routing": {
+                "required": true,
+                "path": "house"
+            }
+        }
+    }
+}
+{% endhighlight %}

+The above JSON object tells Elasticsearch to use the `house` field of my `character` type document as the routing value.

+//TODO Slides: indicate that difficulties may show up when using parent/child structure